En3339/Ptychography_Stitch_Diamond-Light-Source-I13-1/README.md

 # Ptychography_Stitch_Diamond-Light-Source-I13-1
-For stitch different FOV of ptychography
+For stitch a batch of FOV at DLS